mmswflow-upb/DSA-Big-HW1/README.md

 # DSA-Big-HW1

-This is the first big assignment in the data structures course.
+This is the first big assignment in the data structures course (in C++).
 In the following, the solutions will be explained.

 ## Exercise One